ASKabalan/Jax-multihost/README.md

 <h1 style="font-size: 30px;">Very sharp edge 🔪</h1>

-This did work as intented but we have to keep in mind that`array = np.random.normal(size=(128, 128))` is excecuted 8 times and in case of a huge data set this is a serious bottleneck and a memory overuse issue.
+This did work as intended but we have to keep in mind that `array = np.random.normal(size=(128, 128))` is executed 8 times and in case of a huge dataset, this is a serious bottleneck and a memory overuse issue.

-Unfortunalty lax does not provide `pscatter` and `pbroadcast` it does provide `ppermute` but it will a pain to implement (and more importatnly inefficient)
+Unfortunately, JAX does not provide `pscatter` and `pbroadcast`.
+It does provide `ppermute`, but it will be a pain to implement (and more importantly, inefficient).

 In this case we can use MPI collectives :